2 Fun Treats to Make With Your Kids For a Healthy Halloween

 After Halloween, I hate fussing with my daughter over limiting her Halloween candy.
 It’s not punitive; it’s about what’s good for her little growing body and excessive amounts of sugar, colorings, flavorings and additives are not good for her — or me either, for that matter.

 After the Halloween Candy Battle of 2011, I discovered that my daughter’s pediatric dentist would buy her Halloween candy for $1 per pound.
 The dental office would then send the candy to US troops serving overseas.
 She agreed to sell her candy when we decided she could purchase the toy of her choice with the money she received from the dentist.
-Since then, My Little Pony’s have become the post-Halloween treat at our house.
+Since then, My Little Pony has become the post-Halloween treat at our house.

 However, my daughter’s love for My Little Pony is waning.
-This year, I’m planning to participate in the dentist’s candy buy-back program while also providing my daughter with a number of fun and healthier options to get her fueled for a longer trick-or-treating session on Halloween night.
+This year, I’m planning to participate in the dentist’s candy buy-back program while also providing my daughter with fun and healthier options to get her fueled for a longer trick-or-treating session on Halloween night.
 My mission is to keep her mind off the candy and the money from the dentist in her piggy bank!

 These are fun to make and fun to eat!
 I fully expect her to eat at least one of each – and happily turn over her candy at the end of the night.
 Now I just have to keep her father away from it!